 Allyl isothiocyanates (AITC) are compounds found in mustard seeds that have been studied extensively for their ability to prevent and decrease cancer cells.
 There are over 200 studies showing these positive effects!

-Mustard seed and oil have also been shown to protect heart health by reducing inflammation and normalizing cholesterol levels.
+Studies show that mustard seed and oil can protect heart health by reducing inflammation and normalizing cholesterol levels.

 Using a mustard seed poultice has been a long-lived folk tradition to help people with congested lung mucus and bronchitis.
 It’s also been shown to reduce symptoms of COPD.

 Why Make Your Own Mustard?

 Making your own mustard is really simple and super cheap.
 By making a homemade mustard, you are avoiding common artificial flavors and colorings.

 When you make your own mustard using this mustard recipe you can create many different herbal varieties.

 There are two kinds of mustard seeds that you can readily find in commerce: yellow and brown.